arthur24b6/deploytron/README.md

 ## Usage

 You need to create some rules for what your deployment looks like.
-Currently this is done in an amazing shell script: https://github.com/arthur24b6/deploytron/blob/master/deployment-script.sh#L18 You have all the bounty that the shell offers you.
+Currently this is done in an [amazing shell script ](https://github.com/arthur24b6/deploytron/blob/master/deployment-script.sh#L18).
+You have all the bounty that the shell offers you.

 Start the deamon:
 ```